SantinoDv18/messaging-app/README.md

 A real-time messaging application built with modern technologies, focused on scalability, performance, and learning distributed systems.

+## Requirements
+Make sure you have the following installed:

+- Python 3.10+
+- Node.js (recommended: LTS version)
+- npm (comes with Node.js)
+- Redis (for caching and real-time features)

 ## Tech Stack

 ### Backend